Supersheep50/jons-videogame-news/README.md

       1. As a first time user I want to understand what is JVN.
       2. As a first time visitor I want to understand how to navigate JVN.
       3. As a first time user I want to understand how to read news articles, like comments, read, edit and delete comments.
-      4. As a first time visitor I want to try to beat the game and enter my name into the logbook.

   -   #### Returning Visitor Goals

-      1. As a returning visitor I want to see new news artciles.
+      1. As a returning visitor I want to see new news articles.
       2. As a returning visitor I want to see what new comments are there.
       3. As a returning visitor I want to see if people have liked or reacted to my comments.